ButcherWithSmile/burns-anxiety-inventory/README.md

    cd burns-anxiety-inventory
    ```

 3. Configure the PostgreSQL database connection in the `main.go` file.
-Update the `dsn` variable with your PostgreSQL connection details.

 4. Build and run the application:
    ```